 Along with cash flow, generating new business and marketing, we know that HR can present a raft of challenges for small business owners.
-Working with small businesses for the past 15 years, we have put together the top 10 most HR common challenges, and what you can do to overcome them.
+Working with small businesses for the past 15 years, we have put together the top 10 most HR common challenges for small businesses, and what you can do to overcome them.